ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial2-van-hove-function/README.md

 Select the VanHoveFunctionDistinct job leaving the setting to the defaults.
 To speed the calculation up you may want to switch the running mode to multicore and the number of processes to a number greater than 1.
-Set the outputs file to saving the output to `mdanse_outputs/vanhovefunctiondistinct.mda`, hit run and wait for the job to complete, you check the running jobs tab to check the progress of the job.
+Set the outputs file to setting to `mdanse_outputs/vanhovefunctiondistinct.mda`, hit run and wait for the job to complete, you can look at the 'Running Jobs' tab to check the progress of the job.

 ![vhd_gui](pictures/vhd_gui.png)

 Once complete the results would load up automatically.
 Go to the plot creator and plot the `g(r,t)_total` result.
-Go to the plot holder and in the dataset table set the `g(r,t)_total` to have a main axis for `r` and the Use it? setting to `0,10,20`.
+Go to the plot holder and in the dataset table set the `g(r,t)_total` to have a 'Main axis' for `r` and the 'Use it?' setting to `0,10,20`.

 ![vhd_plotting_gui](pictures/vhd_plotting_gui.png)

-Note that in MDANSE the van Hove function is spherically averaged and is divided by $n_0$.
+Note that in MDANSE the van Hove function is spherically averaged and normalized by dividing by $n_0$.
 This means that for liquid and gas system, the van Hove function tends towards 1 for large values of $r$.
-We can see that time advances, the van Hove function begins to flatten and the correlation hole around each atom begins to fill up.
-The correlation hole is absence of atoms that exists around each atom due to the short-range repulsive effects for the atoms on each other.
-On the PDF this is the part at short distances that are zero.
-As time progresses the atoms move and this allows other atoms to move into the hole.
+We can see that as time advances, the van Hove function begins to flatten and the correlation hole around each atom begins to fill up.
+The correlation hole is absence of atoms that exists around each atom due to the short-range repulsive effects between atoms.
+On the PDF the correlation hole is the part at short distances with values of zero.
+As time progresses, the atoms move and this allows other atoms to move into the correlation hole.

 **Question 2**: We know that at $t=0$ that the distinct-part of the van Hove function is the PDF.
 What does the van Hove function become as
 $t \rightarrow \infty$ for solid, liquid and gaseous systems?

 ## Calculate the self-part of the van Hove function
-Select the VanHoveFunctionSelf job leaving the setting to the except for the correlation frames which we will set to 31.
-This will mean that there will have 31 time steps of the correlation function, the number configurations each time step of the correlation function will be 971 = 1001 - 30 + 1.
+Select the VanHoveFunctionSelf job leaving the setting to the default except for the correlation frames which we will set to 31.
+This will mean that there will have 31 time steps of the correlation function, the number configurations each time step of the correlation function will be averaged over will be 971 = 1001 - 30 + 1.
 Set the outputs file to saving the output to `mdanse_outputs/vanhovefunctionself.mda` and hit run.

-Go to the plot
-creator and plot the `g(r,t)_total` result.
+Go to the plot creator and plot the `g(r,t)_total` result.
 Go to the plot holder and in the dataset table set the `g(r,t)_total` to have a main axis for `r`.
-Notice that for $t=0$ you get one large value near zero, remember that at
-$t=0$ the self-part of the van Hove function is a delta function.
+Notice that for $t=0$ you get one large value near zero, remember that at $t=0$ the self-part of the van Hove function is a delta function.
 Set the main axis to `r` and Use it? setting to `10,20,30`.
 You may need to zoom in for the plots towards the smaller distances.

 ![vhd_plotting_gui](pictures/vhs_plotting_gui.png)

 Similarly to the distinct-part, the self-part of the van Hove function is spherically averaged and is divided by $n_0$.
 We can see from the above plots the distributions of the atoms from its initial position at 10, 20 and 30 time steps from $t=0$.
 The self-part of the van Hove function is closely related to the diffusion of an atom.

 **Question 3**: What does the self-part of the van Hove function become as
 $t \rightarrow \infty$ for solid, liquid and gaseous systems?

+# Answers

 ## Question 1: